SilentDev33/ChromeAppBound-key-injection/README.md

 ## Update:

-So @xaitax posted my method on his repo in better realistion.
-I will public cookies decryptor based on this method soon.
-Don't forget to star my repository and subscribe — only unique content will be posted here.
+So @xaitax posted my method on his repo with a better implementation.
+I’ll be releasing a cookie decryptor based on this method soon.
+Don’t forget to star my repository and subscribe — only unique content will be posted here

 ## For educational purposes only.